 According to the CIPD the average recruitment cost of filling a vacancy is £4,000, increasing to £6,125 when the associated staff turnover costs are included.
 This is a significant investment on an individual so by doing checks correctly at the start – it can benefit your overall recruitment costs further down the line.
 The right staff can also preserve and excel your reputation offering you value as your business grows as a result.

 In house checks can be a good way of identifying candidates for a role.
 Not only does the interview help you assess an individual and their personal suitability to the role, but it can also help you personally select and on-board your workforce in a more detailed way.
 In-house checks however can be limiting and time consuming – therefore whilst faster they could cost you in the long run through inadequate information and gaps.
 More and more organisations are moving towards a complete end-to-end solution whereby the candidate, upon acceptance, is managed through to contract and throughout their employment.
-This takes the burden away and ensures you are compliant, have quality assured employees and maintain a process that is tailored specifically to your business needs.
+This takes the burden away and can help you to become compliant, have quality assured employees and maintain a process that is tailored specifically to your business needs.
 For some, simple integration of data and checks outsourced can add incremental value – as can access to online tools that process the information you require.

 So, with more and more parents, elderly and dependants poised to need more care in the future, do you have a strategy in place that quality assures, complies and measures your candidates?
 If not, it may be an idea to start considering it – the future looks prosperous for the care industry.